This instant naan recipe can be made quickly for that last minute fresh naan craving!

 That’s right.
 The dough is very wet, like full fat cream when you first make it.
 That is how it is stored and restaurants.
 If you keep it covered in the fridge for one or two days, it comes alive and the flavour gets even better.

-This is a naan recipe, however that you can make on a whim and enjoy fresh naans immediately.
+This is an instant naan recipe, however that you can make on a whim and enjoy fresh naans immediately.

-When you want a naan, just take some of the dough and slowly add flour until it is soft and slightly sticky to the touch.
-It should be soft enough that you can form it into a flat naan without the need to use a rolling pin.
+When you want a naan, just take some of the dough and slowly add flour until it is soft and slightly sticky to the touch dough ball.
+It should be sticky but not sticking to your hands and soft enough that you can form it into a flat naan without the need to use a rolling pin.

 Pour the liquid, onion seeds, salt and sugar in a bowl.